sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

 [[Back to README]](../README.md)

-## GetWorkItemsSummary
+## Work Items Summary

 > WorkItemsSummary GetWorkItemsSummary(ctx).OwnerId(ownerId).Execute()

-Work Items Summary
+This gets a summary of work items belonging to either the specified user(admin required), or the current user.

 ### Example